-“I am hopeful that they find something for the youth and the younger generation — a promise that they will have a better life, a better future and fewer complications,” shares Stuart.
+“I am hopeful that they find something for the youth and the younger generation — a promise that they will have a better life, a better future and fewer complications,” says Stuart.

-Although getting out of the house can prove challenging for Stuart at times, he knows that his efforts are going to help find treatments and cures for others impacted by muscle disease.
+Although getting out of the house can prove challenging for Stuart at times, he knows that his efforts are helping to find treatments and cures for others impacted by muscle disease.

 3. Do something proactive

-Although discouraged, Melanie knew she had to take a proactive approach in the fight against muscle disease.
+Although discouraged, Melanie knew she had to take a proactive approach in the fight against her disease.

 “Instead of sitting there and wallowing and feeling bad about myself,” she says, “why not go out there?”

-And that is exactly what she did.
-Melanie started her own Muscle Walk tean in 2013, and since then “Melanie’s Indomitable Will” has raised more than $30,000 for MDA.
+And that’s exactly what she did.
+Melanie started her own Muscle Walk team in 2013, and since then, “Melanie’s Indomitable Will” has raised more than $30,000 for MDA.